ansys/pymapdl/docs/ansys_control.rst

 Running ANSYS from ``pyansys``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-ANSYS can be started from python using the ``pyansys.ANSYS`` class.
+ANSYS can be started from python using the ``pyansys.Mapdl`` class.
 This starts in a temporary directory by default.
 You can change this to your current directory with:

 .. code:: python